-Aporta is an initiative being promoted by the Spanish Ministry of Economy and Business, through the Public Corporate Entity Red.es, and in partnership with the Spanish Ministry of Territorial Policy and Public Function that was launched in 2009 to promote the open information culture in Spain.
+Aporta is an initiative being promoted by the Spanish Ministry of Economy and Businessthrough the Public Corporate Entity Red.es and in partnership with the Spanish Ministry of Territorial Policy and Civil Service that was launched in 2009 to promote the culture of open data and data reuse in Spain.

 Aporta provides a link between all those that form part of the data ecosystem: